climopy-dev/climopy/README.rst

 objective analysis techniques, formulas for derived physical quantities, and physical constants.

-Many atmospheric scientists may already have scripts for some of these operations lying around.
-But this package is meant to be a **user-friendly**, **well-documented**, **flexible** consolidation of a diverse range of data analysis tasks.
+Many atmospheric scientists may already have scripts for data analysis tasks lying around.
+But this package is meant to be a **user-friendly**, **well-documented**, **flexible** consolidation of these tasks.

 This is a work-in-progress -- currently, there is no formal release on PyPi.
 For the time being, you may install directly from Github using: